‘It’s a Sin’ Gets Brilliantly Real About Gay Sex, Shame, and AIDS

 This was a time when gay men were not just dying of a disease that no one then understood.
 They were dying horrible, lonely deaths in isolation, not properly fed and cared for, many families either hustling them home to die quietly or ignoring them altogether.

-Coincidence dictated that just before this reporter watched It’s a Sin he watched the video for Bronski Beat’s classic gay-themed pop song “Smalltown Boy” (1984).
-It is the kernel of It’s a Sin, a gay elegy in miniature, and set to music at a time when its very release was controversial.
-It’s a Sin shows us in its first episode all that “Smalltown Boy” did so pointedly in three-and-a-half minutes—sexual attraction, homophobia, the parental rejection, the self-liberating flight to the big city.
+Coincidence dictated that just before this reporter watched It’s a Sin he rewatched the video for Bronski Beat’s classic gay-themed pop song “Smalltown Boy” (1984).
+It is the kernel of It’s a Sin—a gay cry of joy, pain, and resistance in miniature—and set to music at a time when its very release was controversial.
+In its first episode, It’s a Sin fills out the frame of “Smalltown Boy” in showing us sexual attraction, homophobia, parental rejection, and the self-liberating flight to the big city.

 It’s a Sin is as cautionary as it is an exhalation.
 It doesn’t just look at the gay men on the dance floor and between the sheets, it asks where they came from—and then puts those places on unforgiving trial.
 Queer as Folk radically showed gay people as they are, and also within their families and communities.
 It’s a Sin takes Philip Larkin’s “They fuck you up, your mum and dad./They may not mean to, but they do...” and extrapolates from it a damning verdict when it comes to the life-extinguishing impact on queer kids of growing up without acceptance.